Drug Shortages and Discontinuations

 Alternatives:

-All strengths of Tridural® tablets are shorted.
-Estimated availability: late Sept/24
+All strengths of Tridural® tablets are shorted with estimated availability of mid-Apr 2025.

-Taro-Tramadol ER has the same kinetics as Tridural® and is considered interchangeable by some formularies.
+Taro-Tramadol ER has the same kinetics as Tridural® and is considered interchangeable by some formularies; 100 mg tablets are available but 200 mg and 300 mg tablets are not.

-Durela®, Ralivia®, and Xytram XL® are long acting tramadol products ; these products have varying kinetics .
+Durela®, Ralivia®, and Xytram XL® are long-acting tramadol products ; these products have varying kinetics as detailed in medSask's comparison table.

 Trifluoperazine